evandrouzeda/tutorial/how-install-deb-on-manjaro/README.md

 debtap your_package.deb
 ```

-And finily use pacman to install the converted pkg
+And finally use pacman to install the converted pkg

 ```
 sudo pacman -U your-converted-pakage.pkg.tar.zst